 Nail salons and infants

-Nail salons fall into a grey area for pregnant women.
+Nail salons fall into a gray area for pregnant women.
 The chemicals used in the salon can give off potentially dangerous fumes that, when inhaled, can cause headaches, dizziness, and, in some cases, asthma-like symptoms.
 It is best to avoid nail salons before, during, and after pregnancy to protect the fetus and the baby from these chemicals.
 Large salons with fantastic ventilation systems can be potentially safe, but few salons fall into this category.
 If possible, pregnant women should make an early morning appointment, sit next to the door, and/or wear a mask to prevent inhalation of airborne chemicals.